codebravotech/cents-of-self/README.md

 1. Launch Docker Desktop
 2. Run `yarn install_deps` from the project root directory (this is mostly just for dev tools like prettier, since the docker network will have the dependencies installed inside the containers themselves)
 3. Start the application: Run `yarn dev` from the project root directory.
+4. Allow the network to spin up -- all steps are complete when you see
+    - a message for the "api" service saying `🚀  GQL Server ready at localhost:4000` AND
+    - a message from the "app" service saying `Local:   http://localhost:5173/`
 4. Open localhost:5173 in a browser window

 ### Stop